How to Buy a House home

 Rent vs. Buy

 At long last, this column shows whether buying or renting is better.
 Negative values mean renting is a better deal, positive values mean buying is better.
-Almost all scenarios start off with renting being a better deal (because there some big upfront costs when you buy a house), but after some number of years buying becomes a better deal.
+Almost all scenarios start off with renting being a better deal (because there are some big upfront costs when you buy a house), but after some number of years buying becomes a better deal.
 Years in which renting is better are shaded in pink, and years in which buying is better are shaded in green.

 We get the value by comparing the "Buying Net" with the "Renting Net".
 That is, we compare how much you're "out" in each case.
 The smaller the figure, the less you're out, so the side with the lower figure wins.
 If one side is negative and the other is not, the negative side wins, because that's the side that's lower.